Clan McGrath: Arms

 Irish Pedigrees: The Stem of the Irish Nation by John Hart and in Irish Families, Their Names, Arms and Origins by Edward MacLysaght.
 However, the McGrath Arms are recorded in a slightly different form in 16th and 17th century sources, including on a portrait of Archbishop Miler McGrath dated 1570.
-In the portrait (pictured above) the red lions can be seen against a white field on the shield positioned at the top left corner.
+In the portrait the red lions can be seen against a white field on the shield positioned at the top left corner.
 The lions are passant guardant, that is looking towards the viewer.
-Above the shield is a Bishop's mitre.
+Above the shield is a bishop's mitre.
 In 1622, the death of Archbishop Miler McGrath saw him interred in a tomb at the Cathedral Church of St. Patrick at the Rock of Cashel.
 Above the head of the effigy and on the tomb itself is a carved stone coat of arms.
 These arms depict three lions passant guardant in the first quarter, the arms of the McGrath Chieftain of Ulster.
 Miler being a native of the Termonmagrath, the Termon lands of the McGraths of Ulster and son of the McGrath Chieftain, Miler naturally depicts these arms on his coat of arms.